riboney-notes/Fullstack-Study/mgmt/comptia_project_plus.md

 **Critical path**
 - network path that has the longest duration
 - activities on critical path cannot be delayed
-  - else, the while project will be delayed
+  - else, the whole project will be delayed

 **Float**
 - amount of time an activity can be delayed from its Early Start without delaying the project finish date or consecutive activities